Aref al-Aref

+Aref al-Aref (عارف العارف; 1892–1973) was a Palestinian journalist, historian and politician.
+Born in Jerusalem in 1891, he studied in Constantinople (Istanbul) and joined Al-Muntada al-Adabi (The Literary Club) until he joined the Ottoman army during World War I. He was captured and spent three years in a prisoner-of-war camp in Krasnoyarsk, Siberia, from where he escaped after the Russian Revolution and returned to Palestine.
+He served as mayor of East Jerusalem in the 1950s during the Jordanian annexation of the West Bank.

 Biography

+Early life

-Aref al-Aref was born in 1892 as Aref Shehadeh in Jerusalem in 1892.
+Aref al-Aref was born in 1892 as Aref Shehadeh in Jerusalem, then part of the Ottoman Empire.
 His father was a vegetable vendor.
-Excelling at his studies in primary school, he was sent to high school in the Ottoman Empire.
-He attended the Marjan Preparatory School and Mulkiyya College in Istanbul.
+Excelling at his studies in primary school, he was sent to the Marjan Preparatory School and Mulkiyya College in Constantinople (Istanbul).
 During his college studies, he wrote for a Turkish newspaper.
 Later, he worked as a translator for the Ministry of Foreign Affairs.
-He served as an officer in the Ottoman Army in World War I. He was captured on the Caucasus front and spent three years in a prisoner of war camp in Krasnoyarsk, Siberia.
+He served as an officer in the Ottoman Army in World War I. He was captured on the Caucasus front and spent three years in a prisoner of war camp in Krasnoyarsk, Siberia, where, he learned Russian from the Russian officers and soldiers who were digging the camp, and he also learned German from the German and Austrian prisoners who were with him in captivity.
 In Krasnoyarsk, he edited a newspaper in handwritten Arabic called Nakatullah [Camel of God] and translated Ernst Haeckel's Die Weltraethsel ("The Riddles of the Universe") into Turkish.
-After the Russian Revolution he escaped and returned to Ottoman Palestine.
+After the Russian Revolution and news spread of the Arab Revolt, he convinced twenty-one Arab prisoners to escape from the prison to join the ranks of the revolution.
+They escaped and took the route of Manchuria, Japan, China, and Egypt via the Red Sea.
+During this long journey, the truce was declared and the war ended.
+He returned in 1918 to what had become British-occupied Mandatory Palestine.